Cassio Werneck: Early years

+Grappling career

+Werneck fought in the Southern California Pro-Am Invitational 2003, where he beat Jeff Newton in the opening round before losing to Rener Gracie in the quarter-final.
+The match with Gracie drew attention due to a controversial finish, where Werneck claimed that he did not tap.

+Werneck competed at the IBJJF Master World Championship on September 2, 2023, where he won the master 4 middleweight division.

 Teaching career

 Athletes such as Randy Couture, Frank Mir, Dan Henderson and Urijah Faber have also trained under Cassio at his Sacramento location.

 Cassio has conducted seminars in the Middle East as well as in the U.S. and Brazil.